We want to protect Barnsley for future generations. A key part of this is reducing carbon emissions to help limit the effects of climate change.

 - Updating the heating and ventilation in the council’s buildings and installing solar panels to rooftops.

-- Our Better Homes Barnsley scheme which has supported hundreds of homeowners and private tenants to live in warmer homes that are more affordable to heat.
+- Ongoing home energy efficiency schemes which have supported hundreds of homeowners and private tenants to live in warmer homes which are more affordable to heat.

 - Berneslai Homes also continuously improves the energy efficiency of council homes by improving insulation levels.

 This means making the most of the resources we have and wasting as little as possible.

 - Working as part of the Barnsley Doncaster Rotherham Waste Partnership to help households reduce their waste.

 We aim to reduce the need to travel, encourage walking and cycling, and reduce the amount of carbon emitted through travel, such as by using electric and low emission vehicles.

 - The Active Travel Hub, located within Barnsley Interchange, to promote walking and cycling in the borough.